plasma-group/pigi/packages/docs/src/pg/src/specs/generalized-plasma-state.rst

              - sets the claim's ``ethBlockRedeemable`` to: ``eth.block + self.CHALLENGE_PERIOD + state.predicateAddress.getAdditionalLockup(state)``
              - In this case, the ``update.plasmaBlockNumber`` comes from the ``deposit.precedingPlasmaBlockNumber``
          - ``challengeExit(earlierExitID, laterExitID)`` - allows users to challenge a later exit with an earlier undeprecated exit
-             - this is the way we challenge exits if the operator commits some a state with something undprecated in the history.
+             - this is the way we challenge exits if the aggregator commits some a state with something undprecated in the history.
 The function checks that:
                  - ``earlierExitID``'s claimed range intersects that of ``laterExitID``
                  - ``earlierExitID.update.plasmaBlockNumber < laterExitID.update.plasmaBlockNumber``
                  - ``eth.block < laterExit.ethBlockRedeemable``